Exceptions to Lack of Novelty of Design (Grace Period in Japan) | ONDA TECHNO Intl. Patent Attys.[Japan Patent Firm] | Gifu City

 1. Date of publication;

-2. Place of publication (If the publication was done online, URL of the webpage);
+2. Place of publication (If the publication was done online, provide the URL of the webpage);

 3. Name of the person or organization who published the design;